abinavseelan/js-for-newbies-2/2-DataTypes.md

 ### string

-A value of type `string` is any character or string value.
+A value of type `string` is any character or string of characters.
 There are three ways you can denote a string value

 - Using single quotes, `'Hi 👋'`
 - Using double quotes, `"Hi 👋"`